alex-myznikov/from_css_color/README.md

 # From CSS Color

-A package that creates Color instances from CSS color strings according to https://drafts.csswg.org/css-color-3.
+A package that creates Flutter Color instances from CSS color strings according to https://drafts.csswg.org/css-color-3.
 Hex, RGB(A), HSL(A) and X11 keywords are supported.

 ## Usage